How the Gilgo Beach serial killer turned the Long Island shore into a graveyard

 In the chilling call, released last year, Gilbert is heard repeatedly telling the 911 operator that “somebody’s after me”.

-She is also heard arguing with a man – who she refers to as Mike – who appears to be trying to encourage her to get back inot a car and at one point, she is heard asking if he is “going to kill” her.
+She is also heard arguing with a man – who she refers to as Mike – who appears to be trying to encourage her to get back into a car; at one point, she is heard asking if he is “going to kill” her.

 “These people are plotting to kill me,” she tells the dispatcher.